4 Steps to Overcome Limiting Beliefs + Free PDF

 We’ve been forming beliefs about ourselves and the world since birth.

 From the ages of 0 to 7 we are absorbing information like a sponge.
-Everything we’re told and everything we see is stored and analyzed to be used later.
+Everything we’re told and everything we see is stored in our subconscious mind and analyzed to be used later.
 So those years are particularly important, but obviously we keep learning as we age and experience more of life.

 When something we observe or hear is paired with a strong emotional response, then it really becomes entrenched in our belief system because that sends a signal to your brain that this is especially important.